yetanalytics/re-route/README.md

 To run via Figwheel, run `make dev`.

-To compile the webpage, run `make bundle`, which will create a `target/bundle` directory.
-Then to run the webpage on an nginx Docker image, `cd` to the `target/bundle` directory, then run:
+To compile the demo webpage, run `make demo-bundle`, which will create a `target/demo_bundle` directory.
+Then to run the webpage on an nginx Docker image, `cd` to the `target/demo_bundle` directory, then run:
 ```
 docker build -t re-route-nginx-image .
 ```